aialvi/cs-support/README.md

 🚀 **Turn Your WordPress Site Into a Customer Support Powerhouse!**

-CS Support is the ultimate solution for businesses looking to provide exceptional customer service directly through their WordPress website.
+ClientSync Support is the ultimate solution for businesses looking to provide exceptional customer service directly through their WordPress website.
 Built with modern web standards and user experience in mind, this plugin transforms your site into a professional support hub that both you and your customers will love.

-### ✨ Why Choose CS Support?
+### ✨ Why Choose ClientSync Support?

 **For Your Customers:**
 - 🎯 **Effortless Ticket Creation** - Beautiful, intuitive forms that work on any device